FedericoDiMarzo/GravityDrumMachine/README.md

 ##### Selectable trajectories notes:

-Every one aforementioned trajectory can be selected fom the drop-down trajectory menu.
+Every aforementioned trajectory can be selected fom the drop-down trajectory menu.
 These will all have a random component, either in the angle or in initial velocity or both.
 We used a trick in order not to have collisions from every point in which a ball can be dropped: under certain radiuses elliptic orbit will decade in a circular one.
-This because motion's computations are made considering every ball as a point.
+This because motion's computations are made considering every ball as a single point in space.
 When placing a ball too near the gravity one, elliptic orbits will be computed going through the portion of space occupied by the gravity ball and this will result in a collision.

 This is not entirely resolvable if not by widening more the minor axis and compriming more the major one of the ellipsis, so in the end selecting elliptical motion being too close to the gravity center will make the trajectory collapse in a circular one, in order to avoid collisions.

 *The possibility of collision when not desired is minimum but there is a tight area in which this could still happen, under very unfortunate conditions.
 If so, try reducing ball's size in order to avoid it.*